|Course coordinator(s)||dr. ir. KA Hettinga|

 After successful completion of this course students are expected to be able to:

-Final grading is based on a written exam (80%) with open questions and an individual report of the practical (20%).
-For both elements a minimum pass mark of 5.5 is required.
+Final grading is based on a written exam (80%) with open questions and the average grade for four group reports on the assignments (20%).
+For the written exam a minimum pass mark of 5.5 is required.
 The grade for the case study report is valid for 5 years.